Last Updated on: November 9, 2020

 Who is Keyboard Cat?

 Keyboard Cat’s actual identity is Fatso, an orange tabby owned by an artist named Charlie Schmidt.
-In 1984, Schmidt put a child-size t-shirt on Fatso (who was an extremely good sport about the whole thing), then filmed himself puppeteering the cat’s paws to bang on an electric keyboard.
+In 1984, Schmidt put a child-size t-shirt on Fatso, who was an extremely good sport about the whole thing (could’ve been the treats Charlie gave him), then filmed himself puppeteering the cat’s paws to bang on an electric keyboard.

 Fatso died in 1987, and the VHS tape sat around for the next 20 years.
 In 2007, when YouTube was still in its Wild West days, Schmidt posted the video to his channel, where nobody watched it.